bkdotcom/ErrorHandler/README.md

 ===============

 ### Installation
-This library supports PHP 5.4 - 8.3 and has no userland dependencies.
+This library supports PHP 5.4 - 8.3.

 It is installable and autoloadable via [Composer](https://getcomposer.org/) as [bdk/errorhandler](https://packagist.org/packages/bdk/errorhandler).